-The data in this report was compiled by the Senior Facility Manager, in collaboration with the Campus

-Security and Safety Manager, and several other university departments.
-The Security Department is responsible for collecting on-campus crime statistics, in addition to, securing statistics for public areas adjacent to the campus and for non-campus facilities controlled by the university in cooperation with the local law enforcement agencies surrounding the campus and alternate sites.
+The data in this report was compiled by the Office of Campus Safety and Security, in collaboration with several other university departments.
+The Office of Campus Safety and Security is responsible for collecting on-campus crime statistics, in addition to, securing statistics for public areas adjacent to the campus and for non-campus facilities controlled by the university in cooperation with the local law enforcement agencies surrounding the campus and alternate sites.

-Statistics for public property immediately adjacent to the Kent State Trumbull campus are requested each year from the Champion Township Police Department.
+Statistics for public property immediately adjacent to the Kent State University Twinsburg Academic Center (TAC) are requested each year from the Twinsburg City Police Department.

-This report, as well as reports specific to all of Kent State University's other campuses, is available online on the https://www.kent.edu/publicsafety.
-Printed copies can be obtained from the Campus Security Office, Room 187 of the Theatre/Library Building during normal business hours.
+This report, as well as reports specific to all of Kent State University's other campuses, is available online on the Public Safety website.
+Printed copies of this report can also be obtained from the Twinsburg Academic Center (TAC) Student Services Desk during regular office hours.